pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid_buffered`

-This example demonstrates how to use a two-dimensional list/array to create and display a grid on the screen using the Arcade library in Python.
-The grid consists of individual cells that can be toggled between different colors by clicking on them.
-The program sets up a 2D array to represent the grid, where each element corresponds to the color state of a specific cell.
-By updating the array and recreating the shapes based on these values, the display can be efficiently refreshed to reflect the changes made by the user interacting with the grid.
+This piece of Python code demonstrates the use of a 2-dimensional grid backed by a list of lists to represent and visualize grid-based information on screen using the Arcade library.
+The example creates a grid of cells where each cell can be toggled between two colors (white or green) by clicking on it.
+The code does this by maintaining a list of lists, where each element in the inner list corresponds to a grid cell and has a value of either 0 (white) or 1 (green).
+The example also computes the screen size required to display the grid with cells of given widths and heights, along with specified margins.
+Using Arcade's shape list, grid cells are drawn on the screen as rectangles of appropriate colors based on their values in the underlying 2D list.
+The code also handles mouse click events, converting screen coordinates into grid coordinates, toggling the value of the clicked grid cell, and rebuilding the shape list to update the grid display.

 array_backed_grid_sprites_1.py
 ------------------------------